KatwateVaibhav/TeneraCode/README.md

 * Exception handling is done, using a framework. @ExceptionHandler deals with  all the exceptions thrown from application.

 Handle Scenarios
-`Blank Location
+`Blank Location,
-`History not present
+`History not present,
 `Invalid City,
 `Invalid API key